 The event is not formatted like a traditional tournament is.
 The Soldiers just go fishing.
 This approach is used to reduce the stress on the men and women.
 No fish are brought for a weigh-in.
 That also assists the military anglers with their stories back at the ramp.
 If there are no fish in the live well then there is plenty of room for establishing good-natured fish tales back at the ramp.

 Less than perfect weather conditions greeted the visitors and their volunteer guides when they arrived at the ramp in McFarland Park in Florence.
-Water level had dropped about six feet and had been rising and falling.
-The temperature at the 8 A.M. launch was hovering around 29 degrees F. The “teams” found that many of the bass had backed off the drop-offs and minnow infested shallower water to suspend in the water column.
+The water level had dropped about six feet and had been rising and falling.
+The temperature at the 8 A.M. launch was hovering around 29 degrees F. The “teams” found that many of the bass had backed off the drop-offs and minnow-infested shallower water to suspend in the water column.
 A suspending bass is very difficult to catch.

 The Screaming Eagle troopers hung in there and kept trying and learning.
 SGT John-Mark Tarr, fishing with guide Randy Corsbie on day one caught 35 fish.
 When asked what kind of fish they were Corsbie responded, “Anything in the water that will eat a minnow.”
 Guide Scott Towrey

 fished Saturday with SPC James Barahona.
 Barahona caught 11 bass with the biggest weighing 4.1 pounds.
 For all intent and purposes, a fish could have been declared as a seven-pounder- the “facts” that fishing stories are made of.
 Barahona enticed the bass with a small, Bomber-like crankbait given to him by Towrey (and taken back to Ft.
 Campbell).
 The wounded Soldiers enjoyed the days fishing fish story or not.